Ricardo1998-Xu/BioDefect/README.md

-# BioDefect: The First Dataset for Defect Detection in Bioinformatics
+# BioDefect: The First Dataset for Defect Detection in Bioinformatics Software

 ## 🚀 Overview
 **BioDefect** is the first dataset specifically designed for defect detection in bioinformatics software.
 Existing defect detection datasets, such as **Devign** and **REVEAL**, fail to generalize to bioinformatics due to the unique characteristics of bioinformatics code.